Da'ud Bob's Movie Review

 March 21, 2025

 Starring Gal Gadot as the Evil Queen, Rachel Zegler as Snow White, Andrew Burnap, and Ansu Kabia, this Disney production is a live-action "reinterpretation" of the 1937 animated film Snow White and the Seven Dwarfs.
+This movie has gone from an early 2024 release to an early 2025 release.

 Return to Da'ud Bob Page